Military colours, standards and guidons: President's Colours/Standards/Guidons/Banners of military units

+Only the President's Bodyguard has had in times a full strand following British practice, consisting of the President's Standard and a Regimental Standard.

 Malaysia

 The same format of Sovereign's and Regimental Colours also apply in Malaysia.
-The King's Colours and Regimental Colours of the Malaysian Armed Forces are the flags given by the Yang di-Pertuan Agong in his responsibilities as Supreme Commander-in-Chief of the Armed Forces and by the 8 other state monarchs.
+The King's Colours and Regimental Colours of the Malaysian Armed Forces are the flags given by the King of Malaysia in his responsibilities as Supreme Commander-in-Chief of the Armed Forces and by the 8 other state monarchs.
 The colours are given to units recognized as Royal units and to flags of large formations (the King's Colour) and to units receiving their new regimental colours (the Unit Regimental Colour).

 The King's Colour is yellow with the national arms surrounded by paddy on the centre.
 Thus Malaysia is one of only two Commonwealth countries, the other being Brunei, that does not use its national flag as a senior Colour (the flag is the senior colour of the entire Armed Forces establishment).
 The sides are emblazoned with the battle honours of the unit.
 On the canton the service emblem of either service of the Armed Forces (Army, Navy and Air Force) can be seen.
 The Regimental Colour, however, differs by service arm or branch (the latter case being used in the Army) and unit.
 Both flags have gold fringes surrounding them.
 These colours are only present in formal parades.

 During the Independence Day Parade and on Armed Forces Day on 21 September, as the armed services on parade do not wear their dress uniforms, only the 1st Battalion, Royal Malay Regiment, which wears dress uniforms, is present with its King's and Regimental Colours.
 For the rest of the services on public parade, the following order then applies: